lidongYang22/lidongYang22.github.io/_pages/about.md

 <img src="/images/self.jpg" class="floatpic" width="220" height="300">

-Lidong Yang received the bachelor degree in mechanical design, fabrication, and automation from [Harbin Institute of Technology] in 2014, and the Ph.D. degree in [Mechanical and Automation Engineering] from [The Chinese University of Hong Kong] in 2020.
+Lidong Yang received the bachelor degree in mechanical design, fabrication, and automation from [Harbin Institute of Technology] in 2014.
+Advised by [Prof. Li Zhang], I received my Ph.D. degree in [Mechanical and Automation Engineering] from [The Chinese University of Hong Kong] in 2020 with the committe members: [Prof. Yun-hui Liu], [Prof. Dong Sun] and [Prof. Samuel Kwok-Wai Au].

-From 2014 to 2016, he researched on robotics with the [State Key Laboratory of Robotics and System], Harbin Institute of Technology.
+Now, I'm conducting Postdoctoral research at CUHK.
+From 2014 to 2016, I researched on robotics with the [State Key Laboratory of Robotics and System], Harbin Institute of Technology.